About this site

 Projects at the Stoa are often linked closely to materials and tools available from the Perseus Digital Library based at Tufts University.
-The Stoa also serves as the official blog of the Digital Classicist (site based at the Institute of Classical Studies, London and edited principally by Gabriel Bodard).
+The Stoa also served as the official blog of the Digital Classicist (site based at the Institute of Classical Studies, London and edited principally by Gabriel Bodard).

 Funding for operations at the Stoa has come from a variety of sources over the years, including the initial FIPSE grant from the U.S. Department of Education, shares of NEH and NSF grants, funds from the Center for Hellenic Studies in Washington, DC, and local support at the University of Kentucky from the Center for Computational Sciences and the College of Arts and Sciences.
 To all these benefactors, and to the many friends who have lent their expertise on an ad hoc basis, we are most grateful.